 Active in a number of professional medical roles, Dr. Kittredge is the former Chief of Orthopaedics at Inova Alexandria Hospital and Chair of the Medical Records Committee at Inova Alexandria Hospital.
 In addition to treating amateur and professional athletes, he is also involved in student athletics within the community where he serves as team physician for St. Stephen’s/St. Agnes, and Episcopal High School.

-Dr. Kittredge and his wife Jacquelyn, a social media consultant, have three boys: Charlie, Drew, and Harry.
+Dr. Kittredge and his wife Jacquelyn, a teacher, have three boys: Charlie, Drew, and Harry.
 In his spare time, Dr. Kittredge ferries his children to USTA tournaments and enjoys long distance running.
 He has run several marathons including Marine Corps, New York, Philadelphia, Houston, Chicago and Boston.